 What are the University’s policies on discrimination and harassment?

-Matters relating to discrimination or harassment based on age, ancestry, colour, family status, marital status, physical or mental disability, place of origin, political belief, race, religion, sex, sexual orientation, and criminal conviction unrelated to employment are addressed in Policy #3, the UBC Policy on Discrimination and Harassment.
+Matters relating to discrimination or harassment based on age, ancestry, colour, family status, marital status, physical or mental disability, place of origin, political belief, race, religion, sex, sexual orientation, and criminal conviction unrelated to employment are addressed in Policy SC7 – Discrimination (formerly Policy #3).

 What is the role of the Equity Office?

-To address concerns that may constitute complaints under Policy #3, the UBC Policy on Discrimination and Harassment.
+To address concerns that may constitute complaints under Policy SC7 – Discrimination (formerly Policy #3).